splanck/vcurses/vcursesdoc.md

 When `notimeout` is enabled, `wgetch()` does not pause after an ESC character before returning it.
 Otherwise the delay from `set_escdelay` is used to decide whether an escape sequence is pending.
+The initial value may also be specified through the `ESCDELAY` environment variable.

 Calling `meta(win, true)` causes `wgetch()` to return 8-bit characters unchanged.
 When disabled the high bit is stripped so bytes above 0x7F are